AWXND/AWXND/README.md

 - 👋 Hi, I’m @AWXND
 - 👀 I’m interested in Multi-Platform developer
 - 🌱 I’m currently learning Universitas Khairun
-- 💞️ I’m looking to collaborate on Anyone

 <!---
 AWXND/AWXND is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.